shortishly/scran/README.md

-# scran, text parser combinators
+# scran: text and binary parser combinators using maybe

 scran is a parser combinator library heavily influenced by [nom][nom-parser-combinators].

-Unlike nom, scran isn't intended for binary parsing because we already have [bit syntax expressions][erlang-bit-syntax] in Erlang.
+Unlike nom, scran isn't primarily intended for binary parsing because we already have [bit syntax expressions][erlang-bit-syntax] in Erlang.
+However, it does have a small number of combinators for length encoded, or null terminated byte sequences (typically "strings"), big/little integers with common bit sizes.

 Internally, scran uses the [maybe keyword, which is supported by OTP 25+][maybe-expression].

 ## Example